-After I published my recent article sharing my thoughts on whether New York City has potential to be Babylon the Great City I was asked whether I have considered the possibility of Babylon, Iraq representing Babylon the Great City.
-I have considered the possibility recently, and today I share some of my thoughts on the potential for Babylon to be Babylon the Great City.
-Like in my article assessing whether New York City has potential, I offer several things to consider with regards to Babylon.
+I have considered Jerusalem, New York City, and Tyre as candidates to represent Babylon the Great.
+I was asked a while back whether I have considered the possibility of Babylon, Iraq representing Babylon the Great City.
+I have considered the possibility, and I will share some of my thoughts in this article.

-Babylon is a candidate that merits a lot of consideration.
-Here are some of the reasons why I think Babylon is a candidate that merits a lot of consideration:
+Babylon is a candidate that merits much consideration.
+Here are some of the reasons why I believe Babylon is a candidate that merits a lot of consideration:

-2. I do not believe the prophecies concerning Babylon’s destruction like Isaiah 13, Jeremiah 50, etc are completely fulfilled yet.
-The destruction of Babylon prophesied in these chapters and others suggest the destruction of Babylon will be so severe that no one will inhabit the city ever again.
-The following table illustrates that Babylon’s destruction is supposed be like the overthrow of Sodom and Gomorrah.
+I do not believe the prophecies concerning Babylon’s destruction like Isaiah 13, Jeremiah 50, etc. are completely fulfilled yet.
+The destruction of Babylon prophesied in these chapters and others suggest the city’s destruction will be so severe that no one will inhabit it ever again.
+The following passages indicate that Babylon’s destruction will be like the downfall of Sodom and Gomorrah:

 |Burned With Fire|

 |Revelation 18:8: Therefore shall her plagues come in one day, death, and mourning, and famine; and she shall be utterly burned with fire: for strong is the Lord God who judgeth her.|